EdoPedrocchi/Algorithm-for-Optimization/index.md

 Genetic algorithms start with a random initial population.
 Binary string chromosomes are typically initialized using random bit strings.

-### Algorithm 9.5 — Binary Population Sampling

-A method for sampling random starting populations of `m` bit-string chromosomes of length `n`.

 ### 1.2.3 Selection